dokc/Get-Started/README.md

 ## What's missing?

 Are there topics you would like us to cover that you don't see above?
 Let us know!
-Fill of this form and let us know what you would like us to cover.
+Fill out the form and let us know what you would like us to cover.

 [Submit a request](https://forms.gle/PxuYw2BLkCsKHqFS8)